 The prompt, Hit <F2> if you want to run SETUP, might not be displayed when you start your computer.
-Do the following to start the BIOS Setup Utility program:
+To start the BIOS Setup Utility program, turn on the power and immediately press and hold down the F1 or F2 key until you see either the BIOS Setup Utility menu or a password prompt.

 - 1. If your computer is already on when you start this procedure, shut down the operating system, turn off the computer, and wait a few seconds until all in-use lights turn off. - 2.
-Turn on the power.
-Immediately press and hold down the F2 key until you see either the BIOS Setup Utility menu or a password prompt.

 If you have set neither a supervisor nor a user password, the BIOS Setup Utility menu opens on the screen.
 If you have set a password, the BIOS Setup Utility menu will not open until you type your password and press Enter.